marcobadilla/marcobadilla.github.io/_pages/about.md

 I received my Bachelor's degree in Economics (with honors) from the University of Costa Rica (UCR).
 This Fall 2021 I will start my Ph.D. in Economics at the University of California, Berkeley.

-I was a Research Assistant to [Benjamin Faber](https://eml.berkeley.edu//~faberb/), [José Vásquez](https://jpvasquez-econ.github.io/), [Isabela Manelici](https://www.isabelamanelici.com/) and [Alonso Alfaro](https://sites.google.com/view/alfarourena).

-I am currently a Research Assistant to [Sydnee Caldwell](https://www.sydneecaldwell.com/) and [Ingrid Haegele](https://www.ingridhaegele.com/).
+I am a Research Assistant to [Benjamin Faber](https://eml.berkeley.edu//~faberb/), [Mathilde Muñoz](https://sites.google.com/view/mathilde-munoz/about), and [Antoine Levy](https://sites.google.com/view/antoine-levy/home).
+In other projects, I am also a Research Assistant to [Sydnee Caldwell](https://www.sydneecaldwell.com/) and [Ingrid Haegele](https://www.ingridhaegele.com/).

-My interests are: Labor and Public Economics, Inequality and Economics of Education.
+My interests are: Labor and Development Economics, Inequality and Economics of Education.

 Email: **mbadilla@berkeley.edu**